-The 'flipped year' arrangement, which was facilitated by the IO and Registry, was successfully completed during the reporting period.
-As it was a pandemic-related measure, it is not being offered as an option to future outgoing students.
-To further enhance some of the supports for outgoing students which were initiated at the height of the pandemic, the IO increased the number of virtual information and Q&A sessions to facilitate preparation for outbound mobility.
+To further enhance some of the supports for outgoing students which were initiated at the height of the pandemic, the IO further increased the number of virtual information and Q&A sessions to facilitate preparation for outbound mobility.
 The sessions continued to be very well attended and resulted in a further decrease in errors/delays for students' mobility paperwork and related administrative follow-up.

-The primary focus of the IO during the reporting period was on stabilisation and rebuilding after the pandemic, whilst also preparing for substantial change, both internally (e.g., new Vice President International, new strategic plan) and externally (e.g., International Education Mark).
+The primary focus of the IO during the reporting period was on stabilisation and rebuilding after the pandemic, whilst also preparing for substantial change, both internally (new strategic plan and proposed new IO structure) and externally (e.g., International Education Mark).
 The IO is building towards further quality enhancements at all touch points.